lit/lit/dev-docs/design/how-lit-html-works.md

 #### EventPart.\_$setValue

 `EventPart` also extends `AttributePart`, and overrides `_$setValue` to take the user provided event listener and then call `this.element.addEventListener(attributeName, value)`.
-The EventPart ensures that event listeners are added and cleaned up between renders and if the passed-in value changes.
+The EventPart uses a listener object making it possible to update the listener without removing and adding a new one across re-renders even when the passed-in function changes.
+It will remove and add a new listener only if a listener object with different options compared to a previous render has been provided.
 A value of `null`, `undefined`, or `nothing` will remove any previously set listeners without adding a new listener.

+It also ensures that event listeners are called with the value of `this` set to a host object — often the host component rendering the template.

 #### ElementPart.\_$setValue